Key Takeaways

 Data Requirements for CDS Declarations

-A complete CDS import declaration contains 60+ data elements.
+A complete CDS import declaration contains 60+ data elements (up to 78 depending on your goods).
 The key fields include:

 Mandatory Core Data